Tax deduction cards for foreign employees

 In order to carry out the ID check, the worker must book an appointment at one of the 42 selected tax offices for ID control

-If your enterprise has an assignment in Norway, you must report the period the worker shall stay in Norway or on the Norwegian shelf
+If your enterprise has an assignment in Norway, you must report the period during which the employee will stay in Norway or on the Norwegian shelf

 You can do this in the Assignment and employee register.
-When you have reported all relevant information about your workers in this register, and when the workers have undergone ID check, the tax deduction card will be issued automatically.
+Once you have reported all the information for your employees in this register, and the employees have attended an ID check or have an active D number, their tax deduction cards will be issued automatically.

-If your client is a private individual, you do not report the workers in the Assignment and employee register.
-In that case, you report the employment via the a-melding to NAV’s Register of Employers and Employees (the Aa register).
+If your client is a private individual, you must not report the employees in the Assignment and employee register.
+In this case, you report the employment via the a-melding to Nav's Register of Employers and Employees.

-If the work is not part of an assignment that must be reported, your workers must apply for a tax deduction card themselves.
-See the wizard: I'm a foreign worker in Norway – What do I need to do?
-The employer can also submit this application electronically on behalf of the worker.
+If the work is not part of a reportable assignment, the employee or employer must apply for a tax deduction card.
+See the wizard: I'm a foreign worker in Norway, what must I do?
+The employer can also submit this application online on behalf of the employee.

 Exemption from withholding tax